History of Seth MacFarlane in Timeline

 Seth MacFarlane

-Seth MacFarlane is a multi-talented American entertainer renowned for his work in animation, comedy, and music.
-He's the creator of the animated sitcom Family Guy and co-creator of American Dad! and The Cleveland Show.
-MacFarlane has also ventured into live-action, writing, directing, producing, and starring in films like Ted and A Million Ways to Die in the West.
-Besides his television and film work, he is a singer and has released several albums.
+Seth MacFarlane is a multifaceted American entertainer recognized for his work in animation, acting, writing, producing, directing, comedy, and music.
+He is the creator of the animated sitcom Family Guy and the science fiction comedy-drama The Orville.
+MacFarlane also co-created American Dad! and The Cleveland Show.
+He has extended his creative reach to film, writing, directing, and starring in the Ted movies and A Million Ways to Die in the West, demonstrating his diverse talents and impact on popular culture.

 In 1928, Arthur Sager, Seth MacFarlane's maternal grandfather, competed in the Summer Olympics in track and field.